 The European Union (EU) has been a key factor in Dublin's growing success since 1973.
 From investments in public transport infrastructure, to the Single European Market, to Erasmus student exchanges and the end of roaming charges - many of the benefits of EU membership are well known.

-I am the Green Party MEP for Dublin, and I sit in the Greens/EFA group.
+I was the Green Party MEP for Dublin, sitting in the Greens/EFA group.
 You can read about the Greens/EFA priorities in the relevant section below.
-I represent the Greens on the Transport & Tourism (TRAN) and Industry & Energy (ITRE) committees, and I am a substitute member of the Regional Development (REGI) committee.
-My key focus areas are housing, energy, and transport.
+I represented the Greens on the Transport & Tourism (TRAN) and Industry & Energy (ITRE) committees, and I was a substitute member of the Regional Development (REGI) committee.
+My key focus areas were housing, energy, and transport.

 Europe is in a housing crisis: right across the continent, people are facing increasingly unaffordable rents, eye-watering house prices, and rising energy bills caused by bad quality housing.
 This crisis is particularly bad in cities like Dublin.